 4. Site search page

-The entire site is used for searching.
-Search results are displayed with titles, descriptions, and URLs.
+Used to search the entire site.
+The search results are displayed as titles, descriptions, and URLs.

-We are optimizing the site for web standards and accessibility.
+We are optimizing sites for web standards and accessibility.

 For other browsers, see http://en.wikipedia.org/wiki/Access_key

-Firefox keyboard user, Alt + Shift + key value.
+Fire Fox users, Alt + Shift + key